-Various service providers to the funds and the funds' advisor must have access to some or all of the funds' portfolio holdings information on an accelerated basis from time to time in the ordinary course of providing services to the funds.
-These service providers include the funds' custodian (daily, with no lag), auditors (as needed) and brokers involved in the execution of fund trades (as needed).
-Additional information about these service providers and their relationships with the funds and the advisor are provided elsewhere in this statement of additional information.
-In addition, the funds' investment advisor may use analytical systems provided by third party data aggregators who have access to the funds' portfolio holdings daily, with no lag.
+Various service providers to the fund and the fund's advisor must have access to some or all of the fund's portfolio holdings information on an accelerated basis from time to time in the ordinary course of providing services to the fund.
+These service providers include the fund's custodian (daily, with no lag), auditors (as needed) and brokers involved in the execution of fund trades (as needed).
+Additional information about these service providers and their relationships with the fund and the advisor are provided elsewhere in this statement of additional information.
+In addition, the fund's investment advisor may use analytical systems provided by third party data aggregators who have access to the fund's portfolio holdings daily, with no lag.
 These data aggregators enter into separate non-disclosure agreements after authorization by an appropriate officer of the advisor.
-The agreements with service providers and data aggregators generally require that they treat the funds' portfolio holdings information confidentially until the public distribution date and represent that the information will be used only for the legitimate services it provides (i.e., not for trading).
+The agreements with service providers and data aggregators generally require that they treat the fund's portfolio holdings information confidentially until the public distribution date and represent that the information will be used only for the legitimate services it provides (i.e., not for trading).